 ZIP Index Entry Finder

 This EnScript will search for, and bookmark, ZIP-file index-entries.
-It was designed for the recovery of data from deleted ZIP files that can't otherwise be recovered, either because they're partially overwritten or fragmented.
+It was designed for the recovery of data from deleted ZIP files (including MS Word *.DOCX files) that can't otherwise be recovered, either because they're partially overwritten or fragmented.

 The user has the option of extracting the results into a tab-delimited file, which can be opened using Microsoft Excel, or if there are a large number of entries, imported into Microsoft Access.

-The extracted data will be written into a pseudo ZIP file that the script can attempt to repair if so requested.
+The extracted data will be written in the form of a pseudo ZIP file that the script can attempt to repair and decompress if so requested.

 The name of each pseudo file will be in the following format -